pymc-devs/pymc-examples/myst_nbs/causal_inference/difference_in_differences.myst.md

         + (\Delta \cdot \mathrm{treated}_i \cdot \mathrm{group}_i)
 $$

-where there are the following predictor variables:
+where there are the following parameters:
-* $\mu_i$ is the expected value of the $i^{th}$ observation
 * $\beta_c$ is the intercept for the control group
 * $\beta_{\Delta}$ is a deflection of the treatment group intercept from the control group intercept
 * $\Delta$ is the causal impact of the treatment
+* $\mathrm{trend}$ is the slope, and a core assumption of the model is that the slopes are identical for both groups

-and the following observed data points:
+and the following observed data:
 * $t_i$ is time, scaled conveniently so that the pre-intervention measurement time is at $t=0$ and the post-intervention measurement time is $t=1$
 * $\mathrm{group}_i$ is a dummary variable for control ($g=0$) or treatment ($g=1$) group
-* $\mathrm{trend}$ is the slope, and a core assumption of the model is that the slopes are identical for both groups
 * $\mathrm{treated}_i$ is a binary indicator variable for untreated or treated.
 And this is function of both time and group: $\mathrm{treated}_i = f(t_i, \mathrm{group}_i)$.

 We can underline this latter point that treatment is causally influenced by time and group by looking at the DAG above, and by writing a Python function to define this function.